JanGorman/Agrume/README.md

 import Agrume

 AgrumeServiceLocator.shared.setDownloadHandler { url, completion in
-  // Download data, cache it and call the completion
+  // Download data, cache it and call the completion with the resulting UIImage }
-}

 // Some other place